Gaoyuan-Li/multimodulon/docs/visualization.rst

 * **Grey dots**: Components with minimal change between conditions
 * **Light blue dots**: Components with significant change (absolute difference > scaled threshold)
 * **Labels**: Component names shown for significant changes
-  - Text positioned with initial offset (8% of axis range) from dots using golden angle distribution
+  - Smart initial positioning that checks distance to ALL points before placing labels
+  - Minimum safe distance of 10% of axis range from any point
   - White background boxes with light gray borders for readability
   - Simple gray lines connect labels to their corresponding points
-  - Uses ALL points (not just significant ones) to avoid placing labels on other dots
+  - No automatic repositioning to prevent labels from moving onto dots
-  - Fallback spiral positioning with increasing radius if optimization fails
 * **Dotted lines**: Three reference lines at y=x (diagonal), x=0 (vertical), and y=0 (horizontal)

 Note: The threshold is automatically scaled based on the range of activities to handle negative ICA values appropriately.